 Returning to the 4th move again, after 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.Nc3?!
 The game could also continue 4…Bc5 5.Ng5?!
 Another mistake by white.
 The pawn on f7 is easily defended, so moving the knight twice is a waste of time.
 5…0-0 6.Bxf7+?

 And this is a major goof!
 Exchanging two minor pieces for a rook and a pawn is almost never a good idea.
 6…Rxf7 7.Nxf7 Kxf7 If we only consider material values, the game is equal (3+3=5+1)

 But in the middle game, the bishop and knight are super because of their combined attacking power.
 Plus the extra white rook is still a long way from reaching full strength.
 The worst part about this exchange is that white used several tempi to trade off two developed pieces.

 One of the most actionable pieces of advice to prevent chess blunders from happening more than once is to learn from your mistakes.
 You can learn from your mistakes using:

 - Chess Coach

-You can also have a chess coach to analyse your games with you.
+You can also have a chess coach analyze your games with you.
 Although the chess engines are great, they can’t tell you the strategies behind every move.
-Hence, it’s important that you have a coach who will explain all the ideas, plans and strategies behind every move and in any position.
+Hence, it’s important that you have a coach who will explain all the ideas, plans, and strategies behind every move and in any position.

 Related post: 6 essential opening chess principles